Artemis BJJ (Bristol Sports Centre), Can Sönmez, Bristol, UK - 07/07/2014

-You can set up the tripod sweep in lots of ways.
+For the tripod sweep, you can set it up in lots of ways.
 I went for the simple option of hooking their leg, using that to pull yourself in towards them and grab their other leg with your other hand.
 When you grab for the ankle, you can control it in two main ways.
-Simply grabbing their heel is the quickest, but that means there is a chance they can kick their foot forwards and dislodge your grip.
+Simply grabbing their heel is the quickest, but that means there is a chance the can kick their foot forwards and dislodge your grip.
 If you grab the trouser cuff instead, that escape becomes much harder for them.

 Once you knock them down, because you have that grip on their sleeve, you can pull yourself up as they go back, moving through into side control.
 It also stops them basing with that hand, as you're sweeping in that direction (which is why you use a cross grip, rather than same side).
 Should you lose your sleeve grip, the sweep is still there, but it will be harder to sit up and move through to side control.